neuronflow/BraTS-Toolkit/README.md

 pip install -e git+https://github.com/neuronflow/BraTS-Toolkit-Source.git@master#egg=brats_toolkit
 ```

+We recommended installation in a virtual environment based on Python 3.10

+Further, NVIDIA Docker Toolkit needs to be installed.
+Further instructions here: https://neuronflow.github.io/BraTS-Preprocessor/#dockerinstallation

 ## Issues
 When running into issues please use the issue tracker here on Github: https://github.com/neuronflow/BraTS-Toolkit/issues
 So others can profit and contribute as well.